I Know What To Expect First/Then (At School) Mini Kit

 Tom was anxious about school.
 He worried about what was going to be happening during the school day and how he was meant to behave.
 We were concerned that his stress and anxiety at school would affect his concentration and ability to learn and potentially lead to challenging behaviour.

-We already used a picture schedule at home to help him know what to expect during his day and this led to a reduction in his anxiety levels and improvements in his behaviour.
-It was therefore essential that Tom had a picture timetable at school to help him navigate his day.
+We already used a visual schedule at home to help him know what to expect during his day and this led to a reduction in his anxiety levels and improvements in his behaviour.
+It was therefore essential that Tom had a visual timetable at school to help him navigate his day.
+So he could move more smoothly between lessons and activities like playtime, lunchtime and home time

-We put together this mini kit to help children like Tom who need to know what’s going on and in what order when they are at school and as a teaching tool to help teachers develop a child’s memory, organisation and independence skills.
+We put together this mini kit to help children like Tom who need to know what’s going on and in what order when they are at school and as a teaching tool to help teachers develop their pupil’s memory, organisation and independence skills.

 - Creating structure and basic routines with individualised school timetables makes the school day more predictable and helps reduce a child’s anxiety